dzh-a-v/dzh-a-v/README.md

 - ㊗️ Translator sometimes ;)

-If you need some help of a certified vibe-coder, you've got my links :P
+If you need some help of a certified vibe-coder, you've got my links :P Also I would love to join space apps projects!
 ___
 **Disclaimer**